waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`pre_battle_analyzer` Agent Created:** Developed in Turn 155344 to provide high-level strategic summaries before major battles.

 ## C. System Feedback & Self-Correction (Actioned)
-- **Notepad Data Integrity:** I must ensure my notepad does not contain outdated information (e.g., old battle logs) or function as a to-do list (e.g., 'Overwatch Critique Log').
+- **Notepad Data Integrity:** I must ensure my notepad does not contain outdated information or function as a to-do list.
 All system feedback must be immediately actioned and integrated into my permanent knowledge base under 'Lessons Learned'.
-- **Tool Development Priority:** Opportunities to automate repetitive tasks (e.g., creating an `auto_switch` tool) must be acted upon immediately, not deferred.
+- **Tool Development Priority:** Opportunities to automate repetitive tasks must be acted upon immediately, not deferred.
 This is a core directive.
 - **Immediate Development Mandate:** All plans for new tools or agents must be acted upon immediately.
 Deferring development by creating 'to-do lists' in the notepad is a critical failure of core directives.
 (Self-Correction Turn 155345, per Overwatch Critique)

 # V. Confirmed Mechanics & Untested Hypotheses